xristosgala/Workforce-Planning-Application/README.md

 # Workforce Planning Application

 ## Overview
 The Workforce Planning Application optimizes workforce management decisions such as hiring, firing, and maintaining employees while minimizing costs.
-It uses **Linear Programming (LP)** to model and solve the problem, integrating constraints like hiring/firing limits, budget caps, demand satisfaction, overtime conditions, and penalties for unmet demand.
+It uses **Linear Programming (LP)** to model and solve the problem, integrating constraints like hiring/firing limits, budget caps, demand satisfaction, overtime conditions, penalties for unmet demand, and service rates.
 The application is built with **PuLP** (a Python library for linear programming) for optimization and **Streamlit** for an interactive, web-based user interface.

 Users can input parameters, view results in tabular format, and explore insights through visualizations.
 The app helps decision-makers design efficient workforce strategies and adjust inputs to explore various scenarios.